jspsych/jsPsych/docs/core_library/jspsych-core.md

 Parameter | Type | Description
 --------- | ---- | -----------
 timeline | array | An array containing the objects that describe the experiment timeline.
 See [Creating an Experiment: The Timeline](../overview/timeline.md). display_element | string | The ID of an HTML element to display the experiment in.
-If left blank, jsPsych will use the `<body>` element to display content (creating it if necessary).
+If left blank, jsPsych will use the `<body>` element to display content.
 All keyboard event listeners are bound to this element.
 In order for a keyboard event to be detected, this element must have focus (be the last thing that the subject clicked on). on_finish | function | Function to execute when the experiment ends. on_trial_start | function | Function to execute when a new trial begins. on_trial_finish | function | Function to execute when a trial ends.